Motyak/monlang-parser/monlang-LV2/README.txt

 224 Malformed Accumulation, contains a non-Word as part of the value 225 Malformed Accumulation, contains a Malformed Expression as value

-231 Malformed LetStatement, contains less than 2 words (no variable) 232 Malformed LetStatement, contains a non-Atom word as variable 233 Malformed LetStatement, contains less than 3 words (no value) 234 Malformed LetStatement, contains a non-Word as part of the value 235 Malformed LetStatement, contains a Malformed Expression as value
+231 Malformed LetStatement, contains less than 2 words (no identifier) 236 Malformed LetStatement, contains a non-Word as identifier 232 Malformed LetStatement, contains a non-Atom word as identifier 233 Malformed LetStatement, contains less than 3 words (no value) 234 Malformed LetStatement, contains a non-Word as part of the value 235 Malformed LetStatement, contains a Malformed Expression as value

-241 Malformed VarStatement, contains less than 2 words (no variable) 242 Malformed VarStatement, contains a non-Atom word as variable 243 Malformed VarStatement, contains less than 3 words (no value) 244 Malformed VarStatement, contains a non-Word as part of the value 245 Malformed VarStatement, contains a Malformed Expression as value
+241 Malformed VarStatement, contains less than 2 words (no identifier) 246 Malformed VarStatement, contains a non-Word as identifier 242 Malformed VarStatement, contains a non-Atom word as identifier 243 Malformed VarStatement, contains less than 3 words (no value) 244 Malformed VarStatement, contains a non-Word as part of the value 245 Malformed VarStatement, contains a Malformed Expression as value